svenwal/svenwal.de/content/blog/20200810_kong_jwt_rate_limiting.md

 The above scenario works very well if all end-users have the same limit, but individual counters.
 And having such a default is what you typically want for the majority of your users.

 So remember that we set the OpenID Connect plugin for the consumer being optional?
 The key word here is **"optional"**.
-This means that we still need to create one!
+This means that we still can create one for the exceptions!

 ``` bash
      config.consumer_optional=true